-My first conclusion is that not all the observations require attention in arriving at a comprehensive church health assessment.
+Not all the 15 analytical observations above require attention in arriving at a comprehensive church health assessment.
 For example, number 1 and 5 are simply a matter of general awareness.
-In addition, with the popularity of Purpose Driven Church, the objective insight in number 5 is also helpful background information, but it doesn't reach the level of being a building block for an assessment tool.
+In addition, with the popularity of Purpose Driven Church, the objective insight in number 4 is also helpful background information, but it does not reach the level of being a building block for an assessment tool.

 However, each of the other observations are compelling and they clearly inform how to achieve the original objective of this paper.
-How they do that will be discussed below.